liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

 ## Setting Up X-Pack Users in Elasticsearch

-In a system using Security and Monitoring, these built-in X-Pack users of Elasticsearch are important to enable authentication in clients like Liferay or Kibana:
+In a system using Security and Monitoring, Kibana and Liferay must authenticate as clients to Elasticsearch, using the credentials configured for these built-in X-Pack users:

 - `kibana_system`
 - `elastic`